 Vespers Service Leaders

-The webmaster provides the technical infrastructure for the HUUC website, and plays a role in posting items to the site.
+The web administrator provides the technical infrastructure for the HUUC website, and plays a role in posting items to the site.

 Women’s Healthy Lifestyle Group